Judges: Trump can't exclude people from district drawings

 “This is the most blatantly unconstitutional act I've ever encountered in years litigating the federal government," Dale Ho, director of the ACLU’s Voting Rights Project, one of the group's that challenged the order, said in an interview.

+New York Attorney General Letitia James noted that the federal court in New York also had ruled against the Trump administration in its failed attempt to add a citizenship question to the 2020 census.
+That case went to the Supreme Court which blocked the citizenship question from being added.

+“The courts have ruled in our favor on every census matter in the last two years and continually rejected President Trump’s unlawful efforts to manipulate the census for political purposes," James said.

-After Trump issued the order in July, a half dozen lawsuits around the U.S. were filed by states, cities and civil rights groups challenging its legality and constitutionality.
+After Trump issued the order in July, around a half dozen lawsuits around the U.S. were filed by states, cities, immigrant advocates and civil rights groups challenging its legality and constitutionality.

 The New York case is the first to get a ruling, but there are other issues the New York judges didn't address that could be addressed in the other court cases.
-Those include whether the order violated governmental administrative procedures and whether the Census Bureau will have to use a statistical method to calculate who is in the country illegally, which the Supreme Court has ruled can't be done for apportionment numbers.
+Those include whether the order violated governmental administrative procedures and whether the Census Bureau will have to use a statistical method to calculate who is in the country illegally.
+The Supreme Court has ruled that method, sampling, can't be done for apportionment numbers.

 The lawsuits said there was no reliable method for counting people in the U.S. illegally and the order would have diminished the accuracy of the census.